AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/request-space-migration.md

 #### Impact/Urgency:

-**If your space migration is urgent to business, please provide the details how it is impacting your business and number of users impacted** (The reason in details why it is required as priority basis)
+**If your space migration is important to business, please provide the details how it is impacting your business and number of users impacted** (The reason in details why it is required as priority basis)

 **If it is important to migrate the space ASAP.
 Need more details of your business urgency and timeline**